leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Now, in the past, instructions and data were seen as separate things.

 Instructions were performed on data, but the instruction had no clue about where the data was coming from, and whether it actually made sense to perform the instruction on it.
 As long as the type of data was correct, say, a number, the instructions were be performed.
 If you sent nonsense in, nonsense came out.
-This kind of programming is called *functional programming* — and, unfortunately, it is still prevalent today.
+This kind of programming is called *procedural programming* — and, unfortunately, it is still prevalent today.
 It's what you get when you copy and paste stuff linearly together, to hack together a "script" that performs a certain function.
 This spaghetti code, which is very common today, is not good software architecture.

 In our real, physical world, we don't deal with abstract data and run mindless operations on it.
 In our real world, we deal with objects.
 These objects have properties, and they have ways we can interact with them.